CodeDifferently/interview-prep/questions/oop-questions.md

 9. What is the benefit of Composition over Inheritance?
     * Composition is more flexible than inheritance.
     * You can change implementation of class at run-time by changing included object, thus changing behavior of it.
 Inheritance violates encapsulation by exposing all of the inherited members.
 By inheriting from a class you're coupling child class with number of potential implementation details of the parent.

+10. Describe each of the four pillars
+    1. What is Abstration?
+    2. What is Encapsulation?
+    3. What is Polymorphism?
+    4. What is Inheritance?

+11. What is mutable?
+12. What is immutable?